FabmobQC/planificateur/README.md

 2. Download GTFS for RTL
 Must be done manually: https://www.rtl-longueuil.qc.ca/fr-CA/donnees-ouvertes/fichiers-gtfs/. **The filename must be renamed to contain `gtfs`**

-3. Build GTFS for Boischatel and Côte-de-Beaupré [zenbus-to-gtfs](https://github.com/FabmobQC/zenbus-to-gtfs).
+3. Build GTFS for Boischatel, Charlevoix, Côte-de-Beaupré and Mont-Tremblant:
+[zenbus-to-gtfs](https://github.com/FabmobQC/zenbus-to-gtfs).
 You might need to ask for permissions to access the repository.

 4. For gtfs_sts, change `agency_timezone` in agency.txt.
 It has to be replaced by `America/Montreal`.